codycalkins145/Software-Security/README.md

 Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?

+    The client for this project was Artemis Financial, a financial institution that deals with sensitive customer information.
+The issue this client was looking to address was assistance in protecting their data from external threats.

 What did you do very well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?

 What part of the vulnerability assessment was challenging or helpful to you?